Peptide Reconstitution & Dosage Calculator

 Frequently asked questions

-It converts the three values every researcher needs — vial size (mg), bacteriostatic water added (mL), and target dose per injection (mcg or mg) — into the exact number of insulin-syringe units to draw.
-This removes the manual arithmetic error that's the most common source of dosing mistakes in peptide research.
+It converts the three values every researcher needs — vial size (mg), bacteriostatic water added (mL), and target dose per aliquot (mcg or mg) — into the exact number of syringe units to draw.
+This removes the manual arithmetic error that's the most common source of measurement mistakes in peptide research.

 Concentration is vial mass divided by BAC water volume.
 Volume per dose is target dose divided by concentration.
 Syringe units are that volume scaled to the syringe markings — a 1 mL insulin syringe is graduated into 100 units, so 0.1 mL = 10 units.
 The calculator does all three steps and shows the intermediate concentration so you can verify it.